Berg0162/simcline/README.md

   fecrd.setNotifyCallback(fecrd_notify_callback);
 .
 ```
-+ Initialize some characteristics of the Device Information Service
++ Initialize some characteristics of the Device Information Service.
-+ All initialized --> Start the actual scanning
++ All initialized --> Start the actual scanning!
 ```C++
 .
 // Show Scanning message on the Oled